-Afghanistan is an Islamic country where Sharia law prevails, and is one of the most oppressive countries in the world for Christians – many have fled abroad to find refuge.
+Afghanistan is one of the most oppressive countries in the world for Christians and many have fled abroad to find refuge.
 Decades of violent conflict brought terrible suffering to the people of Afghanistan and ruined the economy and infrastructure, leaving the country dependent on foreign aid.

 The Taliban imposed an extremely repressive form of Wahhabist Islam on Afghanistan from 1996 until 2001, when it was overthrown and Hamid Karzai was sworn in as head of an interim government.
 However, after the adoption of a new constitution in 2004, the Taliban re-grouped and violence increased.
 In September 2014, President Karzai was replaced by President Ashraf Ghani.

 Christians in Afghanistan